lyndskg/eli5-chrome/README.md

 Moreover, user privacy and data protection are at the forefront, as the extension does not collect or store any personal information, ensuring a secure and trustworthy environment.

-<a name="obj"></a>
-### <ins>Objectives</ins>
-The main objective of `eli5-chrome` is to provide macOS users with a playful solution to amplify their audio volume beyond the limitations imposed by Apple.

-By offering a user-friendly interface and a humorous touch, `eli5-chrome`` aims to enhance the audio experience for users who desire louder sound without compromising on quality.

 <p align="right">(<a href="#eli5">back to top</a>)</p>